dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 then please notify DIME Analytics.
 If your addition/correction is not too big you can notify DIME Analytics by making an edit directly to this document on GitHub and submit a pull request.
-If you are not familiar with GitHub or your the issue you notified is substantial, then you can send an email to dimeanalytics@worldbank.org describing the issue._
+If you are not familiar with GitHub or your the issue you noted is substantial, then you can send an email to dimeanalytics@worldbank.org describing the issue._

+## What are VDIs?

+VDI (virtual desktop interface) is a computer on the World Bank's servers you log in to remotely.
+The remote desktop you get by default if you are staff, ETC or tier 3 STC (ask your TTL if you are an STC and not sure which tier you are) is also a VDI.
+However, that is called a _regular_ or _pooled_ VDI.
+All data stored on a pooled VDI is deleted between usages as someone else will be using that specific hardware after you log off.
+If you sync data to OneDrive or in any other way save data somewhere else, then that data is not deleted.
+That is why you cannot install any extra software on a pooled VDI.

+The rest of this guide is only about _dedicated_ VDIs.
+A dedicated VDI has a dedicated peice of hardware on the WB serveres only you will use.
+Any data you save or any software you install will be there next time you log in, just the same way it would do on a WB laptop.
+Since some hardaware is reserved for only you, a dedicated VDI comes with a charge.
+This charge starts at $39/month and may be increased if you request a hardware upgrade of your VDI to make it more powerful.

+You can leave a dedicated VDI running a big task even when you are not connected.
+See instuctions below for how to do that.
+A dedicated VDI can be shared among several users, but only one user can use it at any given time.

-This solution is a often a great first alternative as the learning curve is very low.
+A dedicated VDI a great first alternative for computing needs as the learning curve is very low.
 If you can use any WB computer then you have the prerequisite skills to use this solution.

 ## Common pros and cons with VDIs